 Allysha L. Hamber was born and raised in St. Louis, MO.
 Allysha is an established Author, whose inaugural book, has sold out on the East coast.
 Allysha’s self-published, debut novel, “Keep It On The Down Low, No One Has To Know,” is still rising to the top of the Urban Street charts.
-She now has four more novels under her belt.
-“What’s Done in the Dark,” “The NorthSide Clique,” “Mimika Avenue,” "Vashon High," and the latest, “Unlovable Part 1 & 2,” the semi-biographical novel which tells the graphic details of abuse, molestation and teenage prostitution.
+She now has eight more novels under her belt.
+“What’s Done in the Dark,” “The NorthSide Clique,” “Mimika Avenue 1 & 2,” "Vashon High," and the latest, “Unlovable Part 1, 2 & 3,” the semi-biographical novel which tells the graphic details of abuse, molestation and teenage prostitution.

 At the age of sixteen, Allysha found herself living on the streets of St. Louis and eventually forced into teenage street life.
 Yet, Allysha managed to still get an education in the St. Louis Public School System.
 Graduating on the Dean’s Honor Roll from Brown Mackie College in Salina, KS with an Associate’s Degree in Information Technology, Allysha thought she was finally past the negative era in her life.
 At the age of twenty-six, Allysha found herself in custody in the Federal Prison System.
 It was inside the solitude of the institution, that Allysha began sharing her past of emotional, physical and sexual abuse with the women of the institution.
 It was her fellow inmates that both encouraged and inspired Allysha to share her testimony with the world through writing.